-Long term disability income insurance-The Rural Letter Carrier Long Term Disability (RLCLTD) Income Plan through Hartford Life Insurance Company protects an individual from being unable to work and earn a paycheck because of an illness or injury.
+Long term disability income insurance-The Rural Letter CarrierLong Term Disability (RLCLTD) Income Plan through the Standard Insurance Company protects an individual from being unable to work and earn a paycheck because of an illness or injury.
 The RLCLTD Plan is available to all active regular rural letter carriers who are members of the NRLCA.
 Premium rates are based on your age and benefit level selected.
 Please consult the NRLCA Voluntary Long Term Disability Income Protection Plan brochure for detailed information.

-- Two benefit levels with a waiting period
+- Two benefit periods with a waiting period

-- Replacement of 50% or 60% of your basic pay tax-free
+- Replacement of 50% or 60% of basic pay tax-free

 - Benefits payable to age 65

-- Premiums payable through payroll allotment
+- Premiums paid through payroll allotment

-Supplemental dental insurance-The NRLCA Dental Plan through Ameritas Life Insurance Company is available to all NRLCA members.
+Supplemental dental insurance-The NRLCA Dental Plan through the Ameritas Group is available to all NRLCA members.
 The Plan features a schedule of benefits for a variety of dental care services.
 The Plan allows members to use any licensed dentist.
 Benefits include:

 - Diagnostic and Preventive Care

 - Oral Surgery

 - Restorative Care

-- Endodontic Care (Root Canals)
+- Endodontic Care (Root Canal Therapy)

 - Periodontic Care (Gum Disease)

 - Prosthodontic Care (Crowns and Dentures)

+This insurance plan is separate from the Federal Employees Dental and Vision Insurance Plan.
 Please consult the NRLCA Ameritas Dental Plan brochure for detailed information.

-Term life insurance-The NRLCA Life Insurance Plan through Mutual of Omaha Insurance Company is available to actively employed members of the NRLCA under age 60.
+Term life insurance--The NRLCA Life Insurance Plan through Mutual of Omaha Insurance Company is available to actively employed members of the NRLCA under age 60.
 Premium rates are based on your age at time of approval for coverage and at each renewal date.
 Please consult the NRLCA Life Insurance Plan brochure for detailed information.

-- Provides up to \$200,000 of term life insurance coverage in \$25,000 multiples - Provides up to \$40,000 accidental death and dismemberment coverage - Family life insurance coverage up to \$10,000 - Living Care benefit for terminally ill enrollee
+- Provides up to \$200,000 of term life insurance coverage in \$25,000 multiples - Provides up to \$40,000 accidental death and dismemberment coverage - Family life insurance coverage up to \$10,000 - Living Care benefit for terminal illness

 Vision insurance-The NRLCA Vision Plan through Vision Service Plan (VSP) is available to all members of the NRLCA.
-Please see the NRLCA Vision Plan brochure for complete information
+Please see the NRLCA Vision Plan brochure for complete information.
+This insurance plan is separate from the Federal Employees Dental and Vision Program.

-Provides discounts on frames, lenses, and contact lenses at participating providers

-• Provides discounts on laser eye surgery at selected locations
+- Provides discounts on frames, lenses, and contact lenses at participating providers - Provides discounts on laser eye surgery at selected locations